Department of Agriculture

 - Premium Discounts

 Premium discounts are offered for EUs to recognize the lower risk associated given the geographic diversification.
-The larger the enterprise unit, the lesser the risk, and the greater the enterprise unit discount.
+The larger the EU, the lesser the risk, and the greater the EU discount.

 - Where to Buy Crop Insurance

 All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
 A list of crop insurance agents is available on the RMA website at www.rma.usda.gov/Information-Tools/Agent-Locator-Page.